andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 ```

-(Note that we need `ScopedTypeVariables` and the `forall .. hs ..` so
+(Note that we need `ScopedTypeVariables` and explicit `forall` so that
-that we can say `NatList hs` in the function body.)
+can say `NatList hs` in the function body.)

 The reason why `NatList` and `:<#` works for this is that its
-constructors *come with proofs* that the head is a `KnownNat` and the
+constructors *come with proofs* that the head’s type has a `KnownNat`
-tail is `KnownNats`.
-It’s a part of the GADT declaration.
-If you ever
+and the tail’s type has a `KnownNats`.
+It’s a part of the GADT
-pattern match on `:<#`, you get a `KnownNat n` constraint (that
+declaration.
+If you ever pattern match on `p :<# ns`, you get a
+`KnownNat n` constraint for the `Proxy n` (that `randomWeights`) uses,
-`randomWeights`) uses, and also a `KnownNats ns` constraint (that the
+and also a `KnownNats ns` constraint (that the recursive call to
-recursive call to `randomNet` uses).
+`randomNet` uses).

-This is a common pattern in dependent Haskell of inductively “folding
+This is a common pattern in dependent Haskell: “building up” a
-down” type-level structures by pattern matching on a singleton skeleton
-structure (`NatList` here), and getting the singleton skeleton from
-“folding up” using a typeclass (`KnownNats`, here). `NatList hs` has
-exactly the structure we want, so we can fold it down to a
+value-level *structure* from a type (often implemented with typeclasses)
+and then inductively piggybacking on that structure’s constructors to
+build the thing you *really* want (called “elimination”).
+Here, we use
+`KnownNats hs` to build our `NatList hs` structure, and use that
-`Network i hs o`.
+structure to create our `Network i hs o`.

 Along the way, the singletons and the typeclasses and the types play an
 intricate dance. `randomWeights` needed a `KnownNat` constraint.
 Where